Stay Informed and Protect Your Health

 These changes ensure that no co-payments apply to COVID-19 testing, diagnosis, and treatment services.
 (3/31/2020)

 - Federal Financial Relief for Medicaid Providers through the CARES Act.
 The U.S. Department of Health and Human Services (HHS) has released additional information regarding the CARES Act Provider Relief Fund.
-For Medicaid and CHIP providers, providers must submit and complete an application (see instructions here) to the HHS’ provider portal by July 20, 2020.
-HHS expects to distribute $15 billion to eligible Medicaid and CHIP providers through the Provider Relief Fund.
-For more information, visit the HHS CARES Act Provider Relief Fund website.
-(6/23/2020)
+For Medicaid and CHIP providers, providers must submit and complete an application (see instructions here) to the HHS’ provider portal by August 28, 2020.
+New: HHS announced an opportunity, starting the week of August 10, for certain Medicare providers who received automatic payments from the General Distribution to apply for the balance of their funding (up to 2 percent of their annual patient revenues).
+This should allow providers who received nominal payments to apply and receive the intended total payment.
+More information may be found at: https://www.hhs.gov/about/news/2020/07/31/hhs-extends-application-deadline-for-medicaid-providers-and-plans-to-reopen-portal-to-certain-medicare-providers.html.
+(8/04/2020)

 - Postponement of Vermont Medicaid Fee Schedule Updates.
 (5/15/2020)

-- Notice of temporary Medicaid Long-Term Care Facilities rate restructure in response to the COVID-19 National Health Emergency.
-Additional information of extraordinary financial relief.
-(4/6/2020)
+- Notice of Medicaid Long-Term Care Facility Financial Relief Provisions in response to the COVID-19 Public Health Emergency.
+(7/20/2020)

 (For additional information visit the DVHA Telehealth webpage)